 Veins have the function of carrying blood to the heart.
 Blood collects in the superficial veins, very close to the top of the skin surface and is delivered to the deeper veins that are located in our calf muscles.
 A lot of force is required to keep the blood pumping towards the heart and the stream is going against gravity.
-Veins contain one way valves which prevents the blood from travelling backwards.
+Veins contain one-way valves which prevent the blood from travelling backwards.

 Over time some of these valves fail to close properly which results in blood pooling, causing superficial veins.
 These veins may become varicose over time with an unsightly dark blue, twisted and knobbly appearance.
 These veins usually measure over 3 mm in diameter.
 Over time they can become larger and elongated.
 This usually happens over a period of time, usually years due to the blood pressure inside those veins.

 Varicose veins can occur in people due to their genetics, however other factors could be the cause such as obesity, prolonged sitting or standing and also pregnancy.
 Varicose Veins may not cause any discomfort to the patient.
 In some cases, it may cause pigmentation or a rash to ankles and calves and also swelling and tenderness.

 Spider veins are like varicose veins, but smaller and very close to the surface of the skin.
 They are often red or blue and can look like tree branches or spider webs.
 They are mostly found on people’s legs or even face.
 They may cover a small or large area.
 They usually measure less than 1mm in diameter.